What is bursitis?

 - Surgical drainage and removal of the infected bursa.
 This is called a bursectomy.

 - Warm up before exercising or before sports or other repetitive movements.

-- Start new exercises or sports slowly, and gradually increase the demands you put on your body.
+- Start new exercises or sports slowly.
+Gradually increase the demands you put on your

-- Take frequent breaks when doing repetitive tasks.
+- Take breaks often when doing repetitive tasks.

 - Cushion “at risk” joints by using elbow or knee pads.

 - Stop activities that cause pain.

 - Practice good posture.
 Position your body properly when doing daily activities.

 Call your healthcare provider if you have any of the following: